Simon de Vlieger

 Simon de Vlieger (c.
 1601 – buried 13 March 1653) was a Dutch painter, draughtsman and designer of tapestries, etchings, stained glass windows.
-While he is mainly known for his marine paintings he also painted beach scenes, landscapes and genre scenes.
+While he is mainly known for his marine paintings, he also painted beach scenes, landscapes and genre scenes.

 Life

 He was likely born in Rotterdam as the son of Jacob Pietersz van Zwet Bolleweck (died ca. 1634) and Lysbeth Wouters.
-His sister Neeltje de Vlieger became a still life painter.
-It is not known with whom he trained.
+His sister Neeltje de Vlieger also became a painter, specializing in still lifes.
+It is not known with whom Simon De Vlieger trained.
+(He and his sister both adopted 'De Vlieger' (The Flyer) as a professional or artist's surname.
+It was common in this period for artists and writers to do so, to try to stand out in competitive fields.)

 He married in Rotterdam on 10 January 1627 to Anna Gerrits van Willige (died 1647).
-The couple had a daughter Cornelia, who married the painter Paulus van Hillegaert II.
-De Vlieger moved in 1634 to Delft, where he is recorded renting a house 'De Kranenburch' from 1 May 1634 for the duration of a year.
-A year later he moved to the house called 'De Houttuyn.
+The couple had a daughter Cornelia, who later married the painter Paulus van Hillegaert II.
+De Vlieger and his young family moved in 1634 to Delft, where he is recorded renting the house 'De Kranenburch' from 1 May 1634 for the duration of a year.
+A year later he moved to the house called 'De Houttuyn'.
 He joined the Guild of Saint Luke of Delft.